jacereda/fsatrace/README.md

 * `q`: dump file stat operations
 * `t`: dump touch operations

+## macOS usage

+In order to use `fsatrace` on systems newer than OS X 10.10, System Integrity Protection must be disabled as detailed in https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html

+Use at your own risk!

 ## Output format

 Newline-separated sequence with the following possibilities: